Manohara

-Manohara is the kinnari (half woman, half bird) heroine of one of the Jataka tales.
+Manohara is the kinnari (half-woman, half-bird) heroine of one of the Jataka tales.
 Typically referred to as Manohara and Prince Sudhana, the legend appears in the Divyavadana and is documented by stone reliefs at Borobodur.
+Versions of the story are reported in the literature of Southeast Asian countries, and similar stories about a bird maiden and a mortal man can be found in East Asia.